To view the page listing all articles related to memories, visit “My Memories.”

-Carina Lochner suggested the name Woody’s in reference to “wood smoked” products.
+Carina Lochner suggested the name in reference to “wood smoked” products.

 On 14 April 2009, Goosebumps agrees to sell the brand name to me.
-Dawie Hyman was initially part of the Woody’s venture and supported me during the first year to augment the income from the sales of the Woody’s products.
+Dawie Hyman was initially part of the venture and supported me during the first year to augment the income from product sales.

 Oscar Klynveld joined the venture in Nov 2009.
 He has been the company Managing Director right from the start.
-Woody’s Brands was created in January 2010 in Potchefstroom to trade the Woody’s products.
-On 5 Feb 2010 a meeting was held at the Palazzo Hotel, Montecasino as the first formal meeting for Woody’s Consumer Brands (Pty) Ltd.
+The company was created in January 2010 in Potchefstroom to trade products with the same brand name.
+On 5 Feb 2010, a meeting was held at the Palazzo Hotel, Montecasino as the first formal company meeting.

 Oscar and Trudie later joined us on an Indian Venster hike.

-In 2011 Oscar and Eben decided to sell half of the company to a fertiliser company, Profert in order to get the required funding to set up their own factory.
-Eben undertook the first of many trips to Europe in order to gain exposure in bacon factories.
-They had a thorough introduction into the world of functional food ingredients, spices, product development, various meat processing equipment types and equipment producers and the international pork trade.
+In 2011 Oscar and Eben decided to assign half of the company to a fertiliser company, Profert in order to get the required funding to set up their own factory.
+Eben undertook the first of many trips to Europe in order to gain exposure to bacon factories.
+They had a thorough introduction to the world of functional food ingredients, spices, product development, various meat processing equipment types and equipment producers and the international pork trade.